 Forms of Address.
 The Mayor shall be addressed as “Mayor (surname).”
 “Your Honor,” or Mr./Madam Mayor.
 Members of the Council shall be addressed according to their preference as “Councilmember (surname),” “Councilor (surname),” or Mr./Mrs./Miss/Ms. (surname).

 Seating Arrangement at Regular Meetings.
 The Mayor shall sit at the center of the Council, and the Deputy Mayor shall sit at the right hand of the Mayor.
-Other Councilmembers are to be seated in accordance with KMC 2.04.070.
+Other Councilmembers are to be assigned seating at random and rotated quarterly.
 If there is a dispute, seating shall be in position order.

 SECTION 5.
 CITY ADVISORY COMMITTEES